 The Audio Player activity supports playback of files over the internet using HTTP progressive streaming, and HTTP live streaming on devices running Android 3.1 or newer.

 - HTTPS progressive streaming (Android 3.1 and newer)

-Note that HTTP/HTTPS live streaming and HTTPS are only supported on the newest devices (Android 3.0 or newer).
+Note that live streaming and HTTPS are only supported on devices running Android 3.x or newer.

 Currently not supported by the Audio Player Activity:

 - RTSP/RTP over TCP (the RTP portion must flow over UDP)

 - MP3 streams over RTSP/RTP

 See Network Protocols for more information about the network protocols supported on Android devices.